 While you can complete the AVALON quest on normal difficulty to find the Vexcalibur Intrinsic upgrades hidden in secret chests, you’ll need to complete AVALON on Legendary difficulty to get and unlock the Vexcalibur Catalyst.

-This will be quite a challenge since the mission is 1830 Power and has some tricky modifiers, including Galvinized, Multiplicity, Shielded Foes, and Mettle.
+Getting the Vexcalibur Catalyst can be quite a challenge since the mission is 1830 Power and has some tricky modifiers, including Galvinized, Multiplicity, Shielded Foes, and Mettle.
 While difficulty scales depending on the number of players, it would still be worth having at least one other player to help out during the AVALON mission.
 Furthermore, Bungie has made several tweaks to difficulty, including group scalings, so Legendary AVALON should be easier now.

 Once you’ve got the Destiny 2 Vexcalibur Catalyst, head to the Enclave to reshape the new Exotic glaive and equip the Catalyst.
 This will cost 10,000 Glimmer and three Enhancement Cores.

-It’s likely that the Robber Refit and Feedback Refit Vexcalibur Catalysts will be time-gated unlocks acquired in the same way, similar to Destiny 2 Revision Zero.
+It’s worth noting that the Robber Refit and Feedback Refit Vexcalibur Catalysts were time-gated unlocks acquired in the same way, similar to Destiny 2 Revision Zero.
 These Vexcalibur Catalysts are now all unlockable, however.

 Destiny 2 Vexcalibur Catalyst effects